 As a professional and responsible organisation, we publish this procedure on our website, and also make it available by post and email on request.

 It is often easy to resolve a complaint direct between the parties involved.
 This is our preferred method for resolution as it involves the parties directly affected, and therefore those that have the greatest knowledge of the issue(s) in question.
 It also provides an opportunity for us to further explain the issue in question, along with any relevant legal basis for our decision.

 We recognise that not all complaints can be resolved using the informal resolution procedure above.
-We, therefore, have a process of formal resolution that can be used where necessary.
+We, therefore, have a process of formal resolution that can be used where considered necessary.

-Data Protection Act
+• Data Protection Act

 We are registered with the Information Commissioner as a Data Controller.
-If you have a complaint regarding how we have handled personal data, and are not satisfied with the response you’ve received from us with regard to the complaint, then you can complain to the Information Commissioners’ Office (ICO).
+If you have a complaint regarding how we have handled personal data, and are not satisfied with the response you have received from us with regard to the complaint, then you can complain to the Information Commissioners’ Office (ICO).
 For further information call the ICO on 0303 123 1113 or visit www.ico.org.uk

-Freedom of Information Act 2000 and Environmental Information Regulations 2004
+• Freedom of Information Act 2000 and Environmental Information Regulations 2004

 We are not a ‘public body’ and so are not covered by the provisions of either the Freedom of Information Act or the Environmental Information Regulations.

-Please speak to us if you have a complaint
+Please speak to us if you have a complaint.